adarshswaminath/blog2buzz/README.md

 Excited to try out Blog2Buzz?
 Here's how to get it up and running on your local machine:

-1. **Prerequisites:** Ensure you have Node.js and npm (or yarn) installed on your system.
-You can verify this by running `node -v` and `npm -v` (or `yarn -v`) in your terminal.
+1. **Prerequisites:** Ensure you have Node.js and npm installed on your system.
+You can verify this by running `node -v` and `npm -v` in your terminal.
 If not installed, download them from the official Node.js website (https://nodejs.org/en).
 2. **Clone the Repository:** Use Git to clone the Blog2Buzz source code repository from your preferred version control platform (e.g., GitHub).

     ```bash